 We will look at past investments made, how the investments are chosen, and the relationship Alpha Investing likes to have with investors like me.

 Investing with Alpha Investing: An Overview

 My Real Estate Investing Experience

 I know many investors whose primary source of income and wealth has been real estate.
-That is not the case with me, but in recent years, I’ve been diversifying my portfolio by adding real estate investments to the mix of stocks and bonds in my portfolio.
+That is not the case with me, but in recent years, I’ve been diversifying my investments by adding real estate investments to the mix of stocks and bonds in my portfolio.

 For years, I have had 7.5% to 10% of my portfolio in the Vanguard REIT index fund.
 The mutual fund owns numerous publicly traded Real Estate Investment Trusts.
 It’s a tax-inefficient fund due to both turnover (24% the last fiscal year) and the fund’s yield of about 4% per year.
 As such, I own it in my Roth IRA.

 More recently, Iadded individual lakefront property that I purchased, and investments in crowdfunded real estate.
 In total, I’ve invested nearly an identical amount of money in these crowdfunding opportunities than I spent on our recent home purchase — $90,000 apiece.

 As I continue to get my feet wetter in this space, I do believe it’s a good idea to spread your risk around by investing in multiple types of deals on multiple platforms.

 EquityMultiple tends to focus more on commercial real estate.
 Acretrader focuses on farmland.
 Peerstreet lets you make loans on individual residential properties.
 Each of these three requires you to identify as an accredited investor — you need to have income of $200,000 as an individual or $300,000 as a couple or meet the net worth requirement of at least $1,000,000 net worth.